Judge asks potential jurors if they can be fair toward 3 officers charged in Tyre Nichols’ death

 Nichols worked for FedEx, and he enjoyed skateboarding and photography.

-The three officers now facing trial, along with Emmitt Martin III and Desmond Mills Jr., were fired after Nichols’ death for violating Memphis Police Department policies.
-They had been members of a crime suppression team called the Scorpion unit, which was disbanded after Nichols’ death.
+The three officers now facing trial, along with Emmitt Martin III and Desmond Mills Jr., were fired for violating Memphis Police Department policies.
+They had been members of a crime suppression team called the Scorpion Unit, which was disbanded after Nichols’ death.

-Mills and Martin both have pleaded guilty in federal court and they could testify in the trial.
+Mills and Martin have each pleaded guilty in federal court.
 A trial date in state court has not been set.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.